Boeing P-8 Poseidon: Italy

 Italy indicated interest in purchasing P-8s, with fleet support provided by Alitalia, in 2004.
 However, in December 2008, Italy announced the purchase of four ATR 72 aircraft to replace its aging Atlantic maritime patrol fleet, possibly as a temporary solution because Italy remained interested in the P-8.

 NATO

-In April 2019, Boeing was reported to be in exploratory talks with various NATO allies to offer the P-8 as a NATO-shared interim solution to provide European allies with its capabilities until domestic capabilities could be secured by 2035.
+In April 2019, Boeing was reported to be in exploratory talks with various NATO allies to offer the P-8 as a NATO-shared interim solution to provide European allies with its capabilities until domestic capabilities could be secured.

 Saudi Arabia

 In 2017, Boeing announced it had signed several agreements with Saudi Arabia, which intends to order the P-8.
 The International Institute for Strategic Studies reported in 2019 that a Saudi order for the type was still pending.

 Turkey

 In 2016, Turkey indicated that it planned to acquire a new MMA aircraft to supplement existing assets, the P-8A being the main candidate based on the required performance.